Retro-Logic/office-invaders/README.md

 ![image](https://user-images.githubusercontent.com/87389388/128640102-5fabc00a-bcb2-424c-84bc-8d50fa312963.png)

-- Implemented palette consits of 5 colors; #85EB40 / #F5DF7E / #B6967C / #CCDCF5 / #6C40EB.
+- Implemented palette consits of 5 colors: #85EB40 / #F5DF7E / #B6967C / #CCDCF5 / #6C40EB.
 Colors that are used match retro game style from the 90's.
 - Styling - Squared box with the bold line on the bottom were applied to make navigation separated.
 Buttons are clickable and will lead the user to each section on the page.

 ## Wireframes